wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 ### Header

-The header holds metadata about the current VAA, the Guardian Set that is currently active, and the list of signatures gathered so far.
+The header holds metadata about the current VAA, the Guardian set that is currently active, and the list of signatures gathered so far.

 - `version` ++"byte"++ - the VAA Version
 - `guardian_set_index` ++"u32"++ - indicates which Guardian Set is signing